When you have ordered goods

-If you have a Finnish personal ID number and Finnish online banking IDs, we recommend that you use our Import Declaration Service, free of charge 24 hours a day.
+If you have a Finnish personal ID number and Finnish online banking IDs or a certficate card, we recommend that you use our Import Declaration Service, free of charge 24 hours a day.
 You save time and effort when you do not have to visit a customs office.

-Apart from online banking IDs for online customs clearance, you will need the order confirmation or the invoice for your purchase, as well as the data on the notification of arrival, which is also available at Posti’s item tracking service.
+Apart from online banking IDs or a certficate card for online customs clearance, you will need the order confirmation or the invoice for your purchase, as well as the data on the notification of arrival, which is also available at Posti’s item tracking service.

 You can clear your postal consignment as soon as the item tracking service displays a notification saying that the delivery has arrived at the customs warehouse.
 You have to carry out customs clearance within 20 days of the arrival date.
 You can also wait for the notification of arrival from Posti.